Home Compare GEHC vs SOON.SW

 GE HealthCare Technologies vs Sonova Holding: Which Stock Looks Stronger in 2026?

 GE HealthCare Technologies holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Sonova still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GEHC: Nasdaq 100, SOON.SW: STOXX 600).
+Peer scores are normalised within each company's primary universe (GEHC: Russell 1000, SOON.SW: STOXX 600).

 This is not just a one-metric split: both valuation and growth materially support the lead.
-The overall score gap is 11 points in favour of GE HealthCare Technologies Inc..
+GE HealthCare Technologies Inc. leads by 9 points on the overall comparison score.

 INDUSTRY COMPARISON